yasuhirohoshino/ofxMonitorInfo/README.md

 # ofxMonitorInfo
 ![sample image](ofxMonitorInfo.png)

-Simple addon to get monitors information for Mac/Win.
+ofxMonitorInfo is a simple addon to get monitors information for openFrameworks.
+Mac/Win compatible.

 By Yasuhiro Hoshino